besmera/Class-Slides/src/0-SQLPart1/0-SQLPart1.md

 ## Chicken Egg

-* Some FK's may cause errors... which goes first?
+* Some FK's may cause errors when creating tables
 * How can you fix?

+. . .

+```sql
+ALTER TABLE tbl_name ADD FOREIGN KEY (col_name) REFERENCES other_tbl(other_col);
+```

+## Chicken Egg

+* Same applies for rows, see `EMPLOYEE.Dno` and `DEPARTMENT.Mgr_ssn`

 > Deviation from SQL standards: ...
 InnoDB checks foreign key constraints immediately; the check is not deferred to transaction commit.
 According to the SQL standard, the default behavior should be deferred checking.
 That is, constraints are only checked after the entire SQL statement has been processed.
 Until InnoDB implements deferred constraint checking, some things will be impossible, such as deleting a record that refers to itself using a foreign key.

-```sql
-ALTER TABLE tbl_name ADD FOREIGN KEY (col_name) REFERENCES other_tbl(other_col);
-```

 # Insertion